cabo/mtct/draft-bormann-core-media-content-type-format.md

 However, the term "media type" is now generally used for a registered combination of a type-name and a subtype-name.
-We further disambiguate by calling this a media type name, as, in ABNF:
+We further disambiguate by calling this a *media type name*.
+An ABNF definition of `Media-Type-Name`:

 ~~~ abnf
 Media-Type-Name = type-name "/" subtype-name